 Any person or company who sells unpackaged food by retail at a stall of a temporary nature; examples include BBQ, hot chips or hot dog vendor.

 Non-profit organisations are required to be licenced if they provide meals at a particular place on at least 12 days each financial year, i.e.

 - A restaurant, open daily to the public, operated by a sporting club to raise revenue for the club

-- A non-profit organisation preparing and selling meals to homeless persons at a homeless persons hostels
+- A non-profit organisation preparing and selling meals to homeless people at a homeless person's hostels

 - The preparation of meals by Meals on Wheels

 - Mobile food van (providing meals) at a sporting ground

 The definition of “meal” under the Food Act 2006 includes food that:

 - Is or is intended to be eaten by a person sitting at a table or fixed structure used as a table with cutlery and

 - Is of adequate substance as to be ordinarily accepted as a meal